serge0design/pimcore-custom-twig/docs/twig-tests.md

 ```

 twigTestIsString\
-Check if item is string
+Check if item is a string

 ```
 {% if item is twigTestIsString %}